 A dental implant is a post (like a tooth root) that is surgically positioned into the jawbone beneath the gum line that allows your dentist to mount replacement teeth or a bridge or support a denture in that area.

 - No teeth on either side have to be prepared for crowns, so there is no grinding on “good teeth” – you just fix the missing tooth.

-- An implant also is fixed and feels just like your own teeth.
+- An implant is fixed and feels just like your natural teeth.